Call for Papers

 • Position Papers (up to 5 pages): Vision statements, outstanding challenges, or perspectives on future directions

-• Presentation abstracts (up to 2 pages): Prominent cyberbiosecurity papers recently accepted elsewhere
+• Presentation abstracts (up to 2 pages): Recent late breaking news or prominent cyberbiosecurity papers accepted elsewhere

 Submission Instructions